That-Dev-Girl-Sites/jhalabi.com/_posts/2018-08-07-pregnancy-vs-postpartum.md

   - pregnancy
 tags:
   - postpartum
+excerpt: Over the course of the last week, since my daughter's birth, I have discovered that I have become very used to being pregnant.
 ---

 Over the course of the last week, since my daughter's birth, I have discovered that I have become _very_ used to being pregnant.
 This realization is becoming more and more apparent as I heal from my c-section and I regain more general mobility.